Promoting British Values

 Pupil voice is significant at St Michael’s and pupils have the opportunity to have their voices heard in many ways.
 Pupils are listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
 We encourage pupils to take ownership of not only their school but also of their own learning and progress.
 This encourages a sense of both personal and social responsibility and is demonstrated on a daily basis by our pupils.

-Class Learning Forums – The nature of these class discussions can be in response to an issue from within the class or an issue coming centrally through the Children’s Learning Team.
+Class Learning Forums – The nature of these class discussions can be in response to an issue from within the class or an issue coming centrally through the School Council.
 Here children raise an issue/problem that is impacting on learning in the class, discuss and offer solutions.
 They then select and sign up to trying a couple of the solutions, identifying success criteria.
 This is reviewed at the next learning forum.
 The teacher facilitates this.

 Termly Learning Conferences – a three way learning conversation between child, parent and teacher, 3 times a year.
 In preparation for these events the children are conferenced about their learning, with their books, and they decide on next steps for their learning.

 Pupil Conferencing – Other opportunities for pupils to be conferenced around their work exist for example within subject monitoring and in planning their curriculum At the start of most topics, children are asked, ‘What do you know?’
 ‘What do you want to know?’ and ‘What might your learning look like?’

 Pupil questionnaires – pupil voice is also sought through questionnaires.

 We know that the active participation of our pupils in their school will sow the seeds for a more sophisticated understanding of democracy in the future.